celiamorse/PLP/README.md

 C# is employed in crafting web apps, desktop software, mobile solutions, games, and various other domains.

 ## History
+In 2000, Microsoft engineer Anders Hejlsberg created the C# programming language, which went on to become an international standard through Ecma (ECMA-334) in 2002 and ISO/IEC (ISO/IEC 23270) in 2003.
+Microsoft launched C# alongside the closed-source .NET Framework and Visual Studio development tools.

 ### Examples
 A few instances of web apps constructed using C# comprise Windows Installer XML, Microsoft Visual Studio, and FlashDevelop.